MyST reference#

 It is helpful to include overlays of key strokes, and mouse and other input gestures, to describe how to interact with the user interface.

 Paths to videos must resolve in both the main documentation and the submodule's documentation, if present.
-Note that the path must be absolute to support both submodules and the main documentation.
-Don't use file-relative paths.
-See Static assets for details.
+See Static asset paths for details.

 Example MyST syntax is shown below.